sakshi1303/DataEngineerDummy2/docs/BestPractices.md

 1. Keep code modules as separate as possible .
 Go for reusability only once you have verified that you are repeating yourself.

 2. Partitioning is the key when creating any data model .
+Whether  it is the fact table or stage table or error logging table there should always be a key on which the whole table is partitioned .
+In fact try and see if you have the capacity to go for sub partition as well.

 3. Always have a testing module ready .